IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“It is difficult to free fools from the chains they revere.”

 >“I disapprove of what you say, but I will defend to the death your right to say it.”
-(His ideology condensed into a sentence by Evelyn Beatrice Hall)
+(His ideology condensed into a sentence by <a href="https://en.wikipedia.org/wiki/Evelyn_Beatrice_Hall" target="_blank">Evelyn Beatrice Hall</a>)

+>“One very singular difference in the lives of these two great men [Newton & Descartes] is, that Sir Isaac, during the long course of years he enjoyed, was never sensible to any passion, was not subject to the common frailties of mankind, nor ever had any commerce with women — a circumstance which was assured me by the physician and surgeon who attended him in his last moments.”

 >“Confucius has no interest in falsehood; he did not pretend to be prophet; he claimed no inspiration; he taught no new religion; he used no delusions; flattered not the emperor under whom he lived...”